nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

    - We used Grid Search with Cross-Validation to find optimal hyperparameters (e.g., number of trees, max depth of trees, min samples split).

+MSE = `0.0336`.

+This is a measure of the average squared difference between the actual target values (y_test) and the predicted values (y_pred) obtained from the RandomForestRegressor model.

+In this case, the MSE value of 0.0336 indicates that the model has reasonably accurate predictions on the test set, with small errors in its predictions compared to the actual target values.

 ### Model Training and Validation

    - **K-Fold Cross Validation**: Implemented 10-fold validation to ensure that our model's performance is consistent across different partitions of your data.